Sirius0531/final_project/README.md

 - Once saw the results of the simple linear regression model we knew we would need to explore a more sophisticated approach.
 Reasearching the power of decision trees, we went with the Random Forest Regressor (RFR) for the next approach.

 ###  Model Selection
+Our data cleaning process began by filtering for "Data Scientist" in our data set, which left with about 2500 data entries.
+Data exploration initially sought to define the target and feature variables.
+Our target feature was the self-reported total yearly compensation.
+Our focused features included years of experience, location, company size, and gender, and all columns not realated to these features were eliminated.

 LinearRegression:
+We began by examining a multiple linear regression model.
+Results from our data indicated that we might need a more sophisticated model.

 <img src="https://user-images.githubusercontent.com/92349969/161686915-f743cbab-1963-41e7-bc69-cb0b84c6b590.png" width="600" >

 Random Forest Regressor:
+Harnessing the power of decision trees, we then examined the random forest regressor.
+This allowed us to increase predictive accuracy and control potential over-fitting.
+The ability to manipulate the number of estimators allowed us to tune the model for more accuracy.

 <img src="https://user-images.githubusercontent.com/92349969/161687082-b1af1b9b-d244-4f85-a0b7-9b96d0591f22.png" width="600" >

 Neural networks:
+Still, we wondered if there was another model that might work better for our data.
+We briefly explored a neural network, but while this model was subject to overfitting given our smaller sample size, it actually did not perform better than the other models.

 <img src="https://user-images.githubusercontent.com/92349969/161687356-1e9a8e09-1dd2-4d20-b654-4ef202e18493.png" width="600" >
 <img src="https://user-images.githubusercontent.com/92349969/161687377-f9410ac0-8426-438f-be3f-4fc3dd39df82.png" width="600" >